shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

     pass
 ```

 6. That is all for the NFT contract.
 Now, we will write some tests to see if this works.
-Create tests by using `@sp.add_test` decorator from the smartpy library.
+Create tests by using `@sp.add_test` decorator from the SmartPy library.

 ```python
 @sp.add_test(name = "Non Fungible Token")